How to Make a Purchase Order in Microsoft Word?

 You can make a purchase order using apps like Google Docs, Google Sheets, Numbers, Microsoft Word, etc. However, it is best to use Microsoft Word since its tools are easy to use and it is practically available everywhere.
 Commonly, it can be found on work computers or your home PCs.
 Another advantage of using Microsoft Word is that it synchronizes readily with other applications in Microsoft Office.

 In general, Microsoft Word includes ready-made layouts for creating a payment invoice or purchase orders, such as graphs and tables.
 To choose one, go to the Insert icon and pick one from the drop-down menu to satisfy your demands.
 The moment you have the format on the page, you should customize it depending on the item order that has been placed.

 3. Include Company's Information

-In this section, you will have to provide the information about your company including the name, location, email address, telephone number, and logo of the company.
-By placing the correct information, your customer or client could easily contact you when asking for clarifications.
+In this section, you will have to provide the information about your company including the name, location, email or website address, telephone number, and logo of the company.
+By placing the correct information, your customer or client could easily contact you when asking for clarification.